inside.ewu.edu

 Notes: required for Sociology and Criminal Justice majors.

 A holistic approach to statistical methods, techniques, and critical analysis used in social science research.
-This course focuses on sociological and criminological issues such as race, class, gender, age, health, education and social justice.
+Focuses on sociological and criminological issues such as race, class, gender, age, health, education, and social justice.

 CRIM 360.
 WOMEN IN PRISON.
 5 Credits.

-In this course, we examine the socio-structural relationships between women’s lives and women’s crimes and explore how race, class and gender assumptions shape the experiences of female correctional officers and female inmates.
-In addition, we analyze how the prison rules and regulations that girls and women have to abide by are deeply gendered.
+Examines the socio-structural relationships between women’s lives and women’s crimes and explores how race, class, and gender assumptions shape the experiences of female correctional officers and female inmates.
+In addition, analyzes how the prison rules and regulations that girls and women have to abide by are deeply gendered.
 Since the 1980s, the number of women and girls incarcerated has increased drastically.
-Yet, we know very little about female criminality.
+Yet, very little is known about female criminality.

 CRIM 375.
 VICTIMOLOGY.
 5 Credits.